waterlinked/dvl-a50-ros-driver/README.md

-# Water Linked DVL A50 - ROS Package
+# Water Linked DVL A50 - ROS1 Package

+> :warning: This library is for ROS1 and is no longer maintained.
+ROS2 drivers are available by third parties by searching [github](https://github.com/search?q=ros2%20dvl-a50&type=repositories)

 A ROS package for the Water Linked DVL A50.
 Along with a subscribing client for easy visualization of the communication through ROS.